frederic-perez/AmE-dictionary/data/dictionary.md

 __credenza__ _n_
 __credit__ _n_ _Presidents don’t deserve full credit or blame for the economy’s performance._
 __creditor__ _n_
+__credulous__ _adj_ /KREJ-uh-lus/ A credulous person is ready to believe things based on slight or uncertain evidence.
+A credulous thing, such as a report or statement, likewise shows that same readiness to believe. _Margo smiled as she watched her credulous siblings listening with rapt attention to their aunt’s tall tales._
 __creek__ _n_ :two::hammer: _An older house on a creek._
 __creep<sup>1</sup>__ _n_ :two::hammer: _The upward creep._
 __creep<sup>2</sup>__ _v_ :two::hammer: (crept) _Defeated, Urban crept back to Avignon._